PranayVJain/food-truck-portal/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3.

+## Requirements
+1. Data entry of the food trucks for each day.
+2. Each food truck only needs a name and a date, not a location.
+3. Editing food trucks if we have a typo.
+4. Listing today’s Food trucks.

 ## About the application

 - An admin user can add food trucks and guest user can view the food trucks.